cogneon/lernos-for-you/docs/index.md

 layout: default
 ---

-**Attention:** lernOS is currently published in an alpha version.
+**IMPORTANT:** lernOS is currently published in an alpha version.
 Version 1.0 will be released at 2018-09-17.
-There will be a webcast at 2018-09-17 from 4-5pm CEST ([Zoom Link](https://zoom.us/j/889519925)).
+There will be an open webcast at 2018-09-17 from 4-5pm CEST ([Zoom Link](https://zoom.us/j/889519925)).

-lernOS for individuals is a self-management method for people living and working in the 21st century.
-To be successful in this century you have to learn, organize, and develop yourself on an ongoing basis.
-No matter if you are a teenager, a student, a young professional, a senior expert, a manager, or leader. lernOS brings together the best elements from existing methods like [Objectives & Key Results](https://en.wikipedia.org/wiki/OKR) (OKR), , [Getting Things Done](https://gettingthingsdone.com) (GTD) and [Working Out Loud](https://workingoutloud.com) (WOL).
+lernOS is a self-management method for people living and working in the 21st century.
+To be successful today you have to learn, organize, and develop yourself on an ongoing basis.
+No matter if you are a teenager, a student, a young professional, a subject matter expert, a manager, or a leader. lernOS integrates elements from methods like [Personal Knowledge Management]() (PKM,) [Objectives & Key Results](https://en.wikipedia.org/wiki/OKR) (OKR), , [Getting Things Done](https://gettingthingsdone.com) (GTD) and [Working Out Loud](https://workingoutloud.com) (WOL) in an integrated approach.

-If you have never heard of the three methods above you should start by reading about them to get a first overview.
-If you decide to start using lernOS the suggested way is to find 3-4 other people and become a peer support group called a "lernOS Circle".
-Decide when to start and meet for one hour in a so called "lernOS Sprint".
-Use the predefined agendas for the "lernOS Weekly" in this guide.
-Do a retrospective after the sprint and decide if you want to run another sprint with the same circle members.
+You can practice lernOS on your own but it's better to find 3-4 other people and become a peer support group called a lernOS Circle.
+The Circle meets for 13 weeks in a meeting called lernOS Weekly (15-60 Minutes each).
+The 13 weeks are called a lernOS Sprint with the week 0 for sprint planning and weeks 1-12 for running the lernOS working & learning programme.
+This way four sprints per year build the basic framework for your livelong learning process.

-Download the lernOS Guide and get started now!
-You find the recordings of the monthly lernOS Webcasts below.
+Download the lernOS Guide and additional material below and get started now!
 If you need support with finding circle members you can use the free [Circlefinder App](http://circlefinder.app/).
-If you are unsure or have any further questions you can join the [lernOS User Group](https://t.me/lernos) on Telegram or write with the hashtag [#lernOS](https://twitter.com/search?q=%23lernOS) on Twitter.
+If you are unsure or have any further questions you can join the [lernOS User Group](https://t.me/lernos) on Telegram or follow [@lern_os](https://twitter.com/lern_os) on Twitter.

-The adoption of lernOS isn't a matter of hours or days but of months or years.
+The adoption of lernOS is a matter of months or years not hours or days.
 So Keep Calm & Learn On!

 # Downloads
 * **lernOS Guide:** English ([pdf](https://github.com/simondueckert/lernos/raw/master/lernOS%20Guide/en/lernOS-Guide-en.pdf), [docx](https://github.com/simondueckert/lernos/raw/master/lernOS%20Guide/en/lernOS-Guide-en.docx)), German ([pdf](https://github.com/simondueckert/lernos/raw/master/lernOS%20Guide/de/lernOS-Guide-de.pdf), [docx](https://github.com/simondueckert/lernos/raw/master/lernOS%20Guide/de/lernOS-Guide-de.docx))